Czechoslovakia national under-21 football team

 The Czechoslovakia national under-21 football team was the national football team for the under-21s of Czechoslovakia, before the country split into the Czech Republic and Slovakia (For information about the national teams of the two countries, see the articles Czech Republic national under-21 football team and Slovakia national under-21 football team.)

-Following the realignment of UEFA's youth competitions in 1976, Czechoslovakia's Under-21 team was formed.
+Following the realignment of UEFA's youth competitions in 1976, Czechoslovakia's under-21 team was formed.
 Despite the end of the country in January 1993, the team played until March 1994, fulfilling its fixtures in the UEFA European Under-21 Championship as a combined team.
 Since the under-21 competition rules state that players must be 21 or under at the start of a two-year competition, technically it is an U-23 competition.
 Czechoslovakia's record for the preceding U-23 competitions is also shown.

 In its twelve U-23 and U-21 competitions, the team had a decent record, winning the first competition in 1972 and reaching the quarter-finals on seven occasions.
 The team failed to qualify for the final eight on four occasions.

+U-23 Challenge Cup

+In November 1967, Czechoslovakia were randomly chosen to play holders Bulgaria in Pleven for the Challenge Cup, but lost the match 2–1, with Mikuláš Krnáč scoring the goal for Czechoslovakia.

 UEFA U-23 Championship Record

-Czechoslovakia were randomly chosen to play holders Bulgaria for the title, which they did not win.
-The competition was abandoned in summer 1970 for a larger competition, Czechoslovakia's next competitive match was in qualification for that competition, which ended in 1972 with them as champions.